atxFarley/aws_serverless/database/README.md

 > *I verified that I could connect to the database server from both psql and pgAdmin before moving on to the remaining steps.*

-(PostGIS)(https://postgis.net/) is the database extension for PostgreSQL for managing the geospatial data.
+[PostGIS](https://postgis.net/) is the database extension for PostgreSQL for managing the geospatial data.
 Follow [these instructions provided by AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.PostGIS) for adding the PostGIS extensions to the newly-created PostgreSQL database instance.

-&gt;&gt;I used psql to perform most of these instructions, then used pgAdmin to perfrom the validation queries.
+> I used psql to perform most of these instructions, then used pgAdmin to perfrom the validation queries.
 > The AWS PostGIS extensions documentation closely mimic the [official PostGIS install instructions](https://postgis.net/install/).

 ### Database creation